 This is the winding mechanism:

 There are a scary number of jewels, but the axles are quite robust and everything falls together easily.
 This bridge is held on by 2 small screws, the big screw holds a click spring and it’s not necessary to remove it to lift off the bridge:

 Before and after cleaning 🙂

 Under the bridge are 4 wheels and a click.
+The click spring is fixed, but the click itself may try to escape on disassembly.
 Assembly is almost self-evident.
 Three of the wheels have “wheels within wheels”, it should be possible to take them apart further.

 I didn’t attempt to take apart the wheels at this point, since I couldn’t find any information on how to reassemble them, and everything works well enough now.
 The rotor spins smoothly and without a sound.